citp/privacy-policy-historical/d/de/dev/devart.com.md

 #### Billing Information

-All primary payment data is collected and retained by our subprocessor for this information, Digital River GmbH (Share-it).
+All primary payment data is collected and retained by our subprocessor for this information, Avangate Inc. (2Checkout).
 We retain only the record of invoice number, customer name and the billing address, which is stored outside of our Sites and Products.

 Billing information and payment records are processed in order to provide Products to our paid customers and to comply with legal and contractual requirements.